 The Bundesliga is back, returning as the home of the European champions after Bayern Munich added the UEFA Champions League to their German league and cup double last season.

 The Bavarian side joined Barcelona as the only clubs ever to have achieved two treble wins, and extended their run of Bundesliga crowns to eight.
 Is this the season that someone finally steps up to end their frightening domestic domination?

-Unfortunately for the chasing pack, despite Hans-Dieter Flick's side having won 29 of their final 30 games last season, Bayern have strengthened again this summer – most notably with the addition of Leroy Sané from Manchester City.
+Unfortunately for the chasing pack, despite Hans-Dieter Flick's side having won 29 of their final 30 games last season, Bayern strengthened again this summer – most notably with the addition of Leroy Sané from Manchester City.
 And they opened their campaign this season with an 8-0 walloping at home to Schalke.

 Borussia Dortmund were the nearest challengers last season, but will need to be much improved this season having finished last term 13 points off the pace – not to mention maintaining their slender advantage over RB Leipzig, Borussia Mönchengladbach and Bayer Leverkusen.